 If Touchless Door Access isn’t For You

-So how can you take measures to streamline sanitation practices during COVID without having to bleach your door hardware every 20 minutes?
+So how can you take measures to streamline sanitation practices during and after COVID without having to bleach your door hardware every 20 minutes?
 Some metals are actually antimicrobial.
-For instance, copper will disinfect itself on a rolling basis, which makes brass door knobs and plates a “healthier” choice than brushed nickel or steel.
+For instance, copper will disinfect itself on a rolling basis, which makes brass doorknobs and plates a “healthier” choice than brushed nickel or steel.
 You can also get hardware for commercial doors that has antimicrobial coatings on it.